Submit individual Gift Aid donations, aggregated donations and claims for sponsored events using Charities Online.

 If you use Microsoft Excel you must download the correct schedule spreadsheet for MS Excel.
 If you use LibreOffice, you must download the LibreOffice schedule spreadsheet.

-If you receive an error message beginning ‘ASM’, make sure you haven’t copied and pasted into the Gift Aid spreadsheet, and that you have saved the file as an OpenDocument Spreadsheet.
+If you receive an error message beginning ‘ASM’, make sure you have not copied and pasted into the Gift Aid spreadsheet, and that you have saved the file as an OpenDocument Spreadsheet.

-If you receive any other type of system error, check that you haven’t typed any blank spaces into your spreadsheet, before or after donor information.
+If you receive any other type of system error, check that you have not typed any blank spaces into your spreadsheet, before or after donor information.